 The group meets on the first Tuesday of each month in Room 309 at 9:45 a.m., followed by lunch at a local restaurant.
-Activities include working at and donating to FISH, engaging in a nursing home ministry, and supporting a Salvation Army family during the Christmas season.
+Plans informative meetings with hands-on projects.
+Activities include working at and donating to FISH, and supporting a Salvation Army family during the Christmas season.

-This group gathers on the second Tuesday of each month in Room 174 at 10:00 a.m.
-Their activities include projects to support Shepherd's Fold, packaging vitamins for the Honduras mission, and planning mission-related programs.
+The group gathers on the second Tuesday of each month in Room 174 at 10:00 a.m.
+Their activities include projects to support Shepherd's Fold, and planning mission-related programs.

 The group meets on the second Tuesday of each month in the Church Resource Room at 1:00 p.m.
 Members support FISH, UMCOR Kits, and the Salvation Army.
 They are also very involved with care of shut-ins.
 Additionally, the group features a special program every month.

 The group meets on the second Tuesday of each month in Room 309 at 1:00 p.m.
-Formerly a part of the Sisters in Faith Circle, this group now focuses on planning informative programs with an emphasis on mission topics.
-They support various initiatives including local missions at WUMC, the Carolina Honduras Health Foundation, Refugee Relief, Social Action concerns, the Salvation Army, and Avalon.
+Members focus on planning informative programs with an emphasis on mission topics.
+They support various initiatives including local missions at WUMC, the Carolina Honduras Health Foundation, Refugee Relief, and Social Action concerns.

 The group meets on the first Wednesday of each month in Room 174 at 10:00 a.m.
+An interesting program is presented every month.
 They support Avalon through monetary and item donations.
 Additionally, they sell RADA knives and kitchen tools, with the profits going toward mission projects.
-The group also collects children's underwear, socks, and non-perishable items for FISH, as well as prepares UMCOR Kits.
+The group also collects children's underwear, socks, and non-perishable items for FISH.

 Join our bi-monthly Book Discussion Group, hosted via Zoom on the second Monday of every "odd" month (January, March, May, July, September, November) at 7:00 p.m.
 We delve into books from the UWF Reading Program and engage in enriching discussions about the month's chosen read.
 For more information, click here.